 There are 12 basic tenses in the English language.
 These are the most common grammatical forms for expressing time in English.
 It can help to view the different time expressions on one timeline, so I have created a diagram to compare all the English tenses, below.
-This timeline forms the introduction to my upcoming book, The English Tenses, which will explain in full detail how each of the tenses is used, and how they can be compared.
+This timeline can be used in conjunction with my book, The English Tenses, which explains in full detail how each of the tenses is used, and how they can be compared.
 I have included a list of example sentences on the timeline, and the most basic rules for each of the tenses below.

 Please click on the infographic to see the timeline in full: